johannesd/CancellablePromiseKit/README.md

 ## Other initializers of `CancellablePromise`

 `CancellablePromise` is not a subclass of `Promise`, but a wrapper around it.
-You can create a new instance by passing a promise and a cancel function:
+You can create a new instance by passing a promise and a cancel block:

 ```swift
 let existingPromise, existingResolver = Promise<String>.pending()